CLI Reference

 --vault-path <path> | Override saved vault path for this invocation |

---context <id> | Target a specific context |
+--space <id> | Target a specific space |

 --output <human|stdout> | Output mode (default: stdout) |